top of page

 It was on the afternoon of Christmas Day, 25th December 1826 that a small vessel named Amity sailed into the haven of King George’s Sound on the west coast of New Holland (Australia).
 At this point in history, this section of water was identified as King George’s Sound before becoming known today as King George Sound.

 Having battled treacherous storms in the Southern Ocean on the journey from the east coast of Australia, Major Edmund Lockyer, and all aboard were thankful of arriving safely in calmer waters.
+Major Lockyer had been assigned the task of establishing a penal outpost of the New South Wales Government on the west coast of New Holland.

 On board the Amity were twenty troops and twenty-three convicts to assist Lockyer with this important undertaking.
 Initially Lockyer and his crew chose not to row ashore in case of a hostile reception from the Aborigines.